 - Do not use soapy elements to clean your filters.

 - Dry the filters properly, at least for 24 hours.
 Even if it looks dry from the outside, never put it back until you’ve let it dry properly for 24 hours.

 - Never use a brush or any kind of scrub to clean the filters.
 It will simply ruin the filter.

 - Always know your vacuum model and read the instructions in the manual.
 Change the filters as mentioned in the manual.

 How Often Should You Change the Vacuum Filters

-The same vacuum that a big house with lots of family members use, may not be used as frequently by a small apartment holder.
-Your usage and how much dirt the vacuum needs to deal with, are what decide how quickly you need to go for a replacement.
+The same vacuum that a big house with lots of family members uses, may not be used as frequently by a small apartment holder.
+Your usage and how much dirt the vacuum needs to deal with, are what decide how often you need to go for a replacement.

-Besides that, changing vacuum filters very frequently will be a costly option, but cleaning may not be.
+Besides that, changing vacuum filters too frequently could be a costly option, but cleaning may not be.
 So, it is best to keep your vacuum filters clean.
 Regular cleaning will increase the lifespan of both the vacuum filters and the vacuum cleaner itself.